1. I get occasional cold sores, what do you suggest?

 This is a big question, and deserves a longish answer.

-The first thing that needs to be appreciated is that the idea of diseases being cured is relatively new.
+The first thing that needs to be appreciated is that the idea of diseases being cured is quite new.
 In olden times people walked around with tuberculosis and all sorts of other infections, relying on folk remedies and the like to alleviate the symptoms.
-This was normal.
+At the time, this was normal.
 It was only with the advent of chemotherapy around 1900 that pathogens were targeted directly.

 Even so, chemotherapy generally only helps the immune system.
 A drug might knock out, say, 60% of the pathogens, lightening the load, and the immune system mops up the rest.